phulecse2420/FireGame/README.md

 # Fire Game
 ## Rules:
-- Fire game is a game in which you have a ring with n candles ( n usually greater than 5).
+- Fire Game involves a ring of n candles (typically more than 5).
-- Each candle has two statuses: burn or not burn.
+- Each candle can either be burning or unlit.
-- With each move you can change the status of a candle, the two next to candles of this one will change together.
+- When you make a move, you can change the status of one candle, and the two adjacent candles will change status as well.
-- When changing the status of a candle from not burn to burn, the cost is 1.
-But from burn to not burn cost is 0.
+- Changing a candle from unlit to burning costs 1 point, while switching it from burning to unlit costs nothing.
-> Ex: The ring has eight candles.
-The first, second and eighth have the status is burned.
-When we change the status of the first candle to not burn, the second and the eighth one will change to not burn together.
-After this move, the statuses of the three candles change to not burn.
+> For example, the ring has eight candles.
+The first, second, and eighth candles are currently burning.
+When we change the status of the first candle to unlit, the second and eighth candles will also switch to unlit.
+After this move, all three candles will be unlit.
 ## Purpose:
-- The purpose of this game is from the start status of the ring after x moves, all candles will burn.
-The cost and the move are minimal.
+- The goal of the game is to make all the candles burn after a certain number of moves, starting from their initial status, while minimizing the cost and the number of moves.